RV Insurance for Rentals: What It Covers & What It Doesn’t

 What RV rental insurance usually doesn’t cover

 RV rental insurance often excludes gradual wear and tear, slow or “hidden” water damage, and fragile add-ons like awnings unless they’re clearly listed as covered.
-Misuse or breaking the rental rules can also void coverage entirely, even if you bought the top package.
+Coverage may be reduced or denied if rental conditions are not followed, even if you bought the top package.

 Water Damage